-The Strava MCP Server provides a bridge between Large Language Models and the Strava API, allowing AI assistants to access and interact with your Strava data through the Model Context Protocol (MCP) standard.
-With this server, you can query your activities, analyze workout data, manage segments, and export routes - all through natural language conversations.
+The Strava MCP server acts as a bridge between Large Language Models (LLMs) and your Strava data, allowing AI assistants to access your activities, segments, routes, and other fitness information through the Model Context Protocol (MCP) standard.

 Clone Repository: